Érick Silva Santos

 Érick Agustín Silva Santos (born 13 January 1970) is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI).

+Political career

+In 2004–2006, during the 59th session of Congress, he served in the Chamber of Deputies as the alternate of Baltazar Hinojosa Ochoa for Tamaulipas's 4th district.

-He was the mayor of Matamoros, Tamaulipas from 2008 to 2010.
+He was the mayor of Matamoros, Tamaulipas, from 2008 to 2010.

-As of 2014 he served as Deputy of the LIX Legislature of the Mexican Congress representing Tamaulipas as replacement of Baltazar Hinojosa Ochoa.

-Federal accusations
+Federal accusations in the U.S.

-The U.S. Attorney's Office announced on November 10, 2014, that Silva was accused in a federal indictment for money laundering, bank fraud, public fund theft, and other financial charges.
+The U.S. Attorney's Office announced on 10 November 2014 that Silva was accused in a federal indictment for money laundering, bank fraud, public fund theft, and other financial charges.
 According to court documents, Silva transferred the ill funds from Mexico to U.S. banks; it is alleged that he lied about his bank statements and falsified documents.